- Using the drawing functions

 - the name of a variable of type Image.

 This type of variable is not available.
 If this parameter is not specified, it is necessary to define the drawing destination with dStartDrawing. <Borders>: Rectangle variable Name of the Rectangle variable that specifies the limits of the border to draw. <Border style>: Optional Border variable Name of the Borders variable that describes the border style.
 If this parameter is not specified or if the Color, Thickness and Line properties of the Borders variable are not defined, the current style information (defined by dPen) is used.
-If dPen has not been used: - Border color: corresponds to the background color of the rectangle.
+If dPen has not been used: - Frame color: corresponds to the background color of the rectangle.

 - Thickness: 1

-- Line: corresponds to the LineSolid constant.
+- Line: corresponds to the constant LineSolid.

 - dStartDrawing must be called before any other drawing function. dStartDrawing is used to define the element (Image control or variable) to which the drawing functions will be applied.